About

 Its influence upon society is unparalleled, with a platform of connectivity driven by the biggest archive of digital photographs in the world, already exceeding 40 billion images.

-Having established itself as a universal tool, it’s widespread popularity has created a new set of social paradigms for both social engagement and commercial business activity.
+Having established itself as a universal tool, it’s widespread popularity has in itself created a new set of social paradigms, for both social engagement and commercial business activity.

 With images shared directly from one hand held device to another, its immediacy has created a level of digital voyeurism.
 While the facility to enhance each image through digital filters takes us a step closer to a world of virtual reality and A.I. technology, leaving a powerful impression on the viewer and enabling a conflict between illusion and reality.

-While it remains an intriguing phenomenon, the advance of Instagram together with its omnipresent desire to record our every movement as part of a digital revolution, might also be viewed as slightly unsettling.
+While it remains an intriguing phenomenon, the advance of Instagram, together with its omnipresent desire to record our every movement, as part of a digital revolution, it might also be viewed as slightly unsettling.

 I prefer to do this in a quiet way and use Instagram to connect with like-minded creatives.
 I do not seek or chase followers and believe in organic discovery and connectivity.
 This is the reason I never use #hashtags.